BetaHuhn/cf-worker-redirect/README.md

 npm install
 ```

-Next start the interactive deployment process:
+Next start the interactive deployment process with [worker-setup](https://github.com/BetaHuhn/worker-setup):

 ```shell
 npm run deploy
 ```

-You will be asked to login to CloudFlare if not already authenticated.
-The programm will guide you through the process of setting up and deploying the Worker under your own CloudFlare Account.
+You will be asked to login to Cloudflare if not already authenticated.
+The programm will guide you through the process of setting up and deploying the Worker under your own Cloudflare Account.

 ## 📚 Usage